-First and foremost, please understand that there are a zillion different things that can cause lumps, bumps, growths and masses to appear on your furry friend’s skin.
+First and foremost, please understand that there are a zillion different things that can cause lumps, bumps, growths and masses to appear on your dog's skin, leg, neck, or anywhere really.
 Sometimes these occur because your pet is sick internally.
 Usually there will be other associated signs such as vomiting, diarrhea, inappetance, increased thirst, increased urination, etc. to indicate that there is more going on than just a “skin thing.”
 If you notice any combination of new skin lumps, bumps, growths or masses along with other signs of illness, your pet needs to be seen as soon as is reasonably possible.

 But what if the new lump isn’t associated with other clinical signs of illness?
 Is it something to worry about?
 Should I rush my pet in?
 Wait a while?
 Disregard?
 These are valid and difficult questions to answer.
 So, here is my quick cheat-sheet on what to do if you find a lump, bump, growth or mass on your pet.

 If in doubt, call your veterinarian and take your furry friend in for an examination.
 As I have said many times before (and will say many more times), it is always better to hear, “that’s nothing to worry about,” instead of, “I wish we had caught this sooner.”
 Plus, if you have pet insurance, your visit will likely be covered (at least a good portion of it!).

 If this is a brand new lump that you had never noticed before: